On two families of Nekrasov-Okounkov type formulas: Preliminaries

-where the bracket $[A,B]_+:=AB+BA$ and $\text{Id}$ is the identity operator.
+where the bracket $[A,B]_+$ is defined as $AB+BA$ and $\text{Id}$ is the identity operator.
 There is a canonical representation for the algebra generated by all fermions and the identity operator (see, for example, \cite{DJM}).
-The representation space $\mathcal{F}$ is the so called fermionic fock space, which is spanned by the vacuum vector $|0\rangle$ satisfying
+The representation space $\mathcal{F}$ is called the fermionic Fock space.
+It is spanned by the vacuum vector $|0\rangle$ that satisfies